Open scrollable table of contents

 The SIRA Board is comprised of seven members who have extensive professional experience both within Australia and internationally.

-The Chief Executive is a member of the SIRA Board, along with the Secretary of the Department of Customer Service (DCS), or her nominated delegate.
-A further five independent members are appointed by the Minister for Customer Service.
+The Chief Executive is a member of the SIRA Board in an ex-officio capacity, along with the Secretary of DCS, or their nominated delegate.
+A further five independent members are appointed by the Minister for Better Regulation and Fair Trading.

 The chair and deputy chair are selected by the Minister from the five appointed members.